Life is not sweet. One day it will be sweet

 Asleep from risk, asleep from pain.

-We are busy working to bring Christina Rossetti's "Life and Death" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "Life and Death" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Life and Death" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.